library(bench)

 f2()

-is consistently faster, although very slightly.
+is consistently faster, although not by much (speedup of 1.4).
 In many cases, the difference you will find will be a lot greater.

 No, loops are not a big ‘no no’